UPPMAX/R-matlab-julia-HPC/docs/prereqs.md

     1. Needed knowledge of Linux environment (this page).
     2. Preparing the technical settings on the [Course project preparation page](preparation_course.md).
-    3. Actual logging in and praparation of the course folder.
+    3. Actual logging in and preparation of the course folder.
         - If you have problems here there is a session at 9.00 every language day (Monday-Wednesday).

 !!! warning "Start preparing early"